How to Build Fine Motor Skills in Children

 Fine motor skills are the small movements, made predominately by our hands, that help us to manipulate objects and explore.

-Children need to develop fine motor skills to help them to interact and engage with the world, as well as prepare for schooling (writing, painting, cooking, cutting).
+Children need to develop these skills to help them to interact and engage with the world, as well as prepare for schooling (writing, painting, cooking, cutting).

 Ideas to help develop fine motor skills: